Build pipeline

 Each image is encoded as an 8888 (RGBA) texture entry and packed as ui:img.<name>.
 Texture dimensions must be power-of-two and within the hardware limit.

-image: logo.png <- /…/demos/hero/logo.png (128x64)
+image: logo.png <- /…/apps/hero/logo.png (128x64)

-Pack the dcpak
+Pack the pak

 Key Contents